Axway Validation Authority (VA) Suite

 - Entrust-ready and IdenTrust-compliant

-Prevent revoked credentials from being used for secure email, smart card login, network access (including wireless) or other sensitive electronic transactions
+Prevent revoked credentials from being used for smart card login, network access (including wireless), secure email, or other sensitive electronic transactions.

-Axway VA Server is a sophisticated digital certificate status responder that processes client digital certificate status queries using a variety of protocols, including OCSP, SCVP, CMP, and VACRL.
+Axway VA Servers (“Responders” and “Repeaters”) are sophisticated digital certificate status providers that process client queries using a variety of protocols, including OCSP, SCVP, CMP, and VACRL.

-VA Server maintains a store of digital certificate revocation data by obtaining the Certificate Revocation List (CRL) from the issuing CA. To validate a digital certificate, a client application can simply query the VA Server rather than performing the cumbersome task of obtaining and processing the entire CRL every time it encounters a digital certificate.
+To validate a digital certificate, a client application can simply query the VA Server -- rather than performing the cumbersome task of obtaining and processing the entire CRL every time it encounters a digital certificate.
 Axway offers VA client components for Windows servers and workstations and for Linux servers.
 The Axway VA clients not only ensure that revoked certificates can’t be used, but also provide extensive failover capabilities to circumvent network and server problems.

-Enable digital certificate validation in Windows-based desktop and server applications
+Enable rapid certificate validation in Windows-based desktop and server applications

-VA Desktop Validator is a flexible client solution that enables digital certificate validation in the most commonly used Microsoft Windows-based desktop and server applications.
+VA Desktop Validator is a flexible client solution that allows digital certificate validation in the most commonly used Microsoft Windows-based desktop and server applications.
 VA Desktop Validator integrates seamlessly with any Microsoft Cryptographic API (CAPI)-compliant client or server application.
 The Desktop Validator Enterprise version is available for Domain Controllers to support rapid validation of smartcard authentication certificates for workstation login, while the Desktop Validator Standard version supports rapid validation of smartcard signing and encryption certificates used for encrypted email and other workstation applications.

-Save development time and money with VA Validator Toolkits
+Save development time and money with the VA Validator Toolkit